Handshaking Lemma and Interesting Tree Properties

 L = T + 1 Where L = Number of leaf nodes T = Number of internal nodes with two children

-Let number of nodes with 2 children be T. Proof can be divided in three cases.
+Let a number of nodes with 2 children be T. Proof can be divided in three cases.

 Case 1: There is only one node, the relationship holds